RainbowMiner/RainbowMiner/README.md

 2. Set `Terminal` to `Windows Console Host`

 Alternatively, open the settings of Windows Terminal itself: `Startup` -> `Default terminal application` -> `Windows Console Host`.
 Restart RainbowMiner afterwards.

+### "WARNING: CIM CPU detection has failed" and the CPU is not used

+RainbowMiner reads the CPU through WMI/CIM.
+If that warning appears and the CPU is ignored even though `DeviceName` contains `CPU`, the WMI repository of your Windows installation is damaged - other programs are usually affected too, RainbowMiner just happens to notice it.

+Rebuilding the repository fixes it.
+Open a command prompt **as administrator** and run:

+    cd C:\Windows\System32\wbem\
+    for /f %s in ('dir /b *.mof') do mofcomp %s for /f %s in ('dir /b en-us\*.mfl') do mofcomp en-us\%s

+The first loop takes a minute or two.
+Restart RainbowMiner afterwards.

 ### How do I add RainbowMiner's Start.bat to the windows task scheduler for autostart?